 Blink and you might miss the boutique hotel shrouded by ivy, roses, and trees on a gentle Sonoma hillside.
-It’s an exclusive retreat, with just 29 rooms priced up to $1,000 a night.
-But here’s a secret: Even us everyday folk can indulge in pampering at the elegant, intimate spa.
-Pad softly up the stone walkways past the private hot tubs, and discover what was the first Vinotherapie center to open in the United States.
+It's an exclusive retreat, with just 29 rooms priced up to $1,000 a night.
+But here's a secret: Even us everyday folk can indulge in pampering at the elegant, intimate spa, which was recently extensively remodeled, with new facilities and services.

 Talk about a fancy farmhouse.
 Sophisticated spa rooms glitter with fireplaces, upscale farmhouse-chic decor, and farm-to-table signatures using heirloom cider apples from the inn's home ranch plus herbs grown in Farmhouse's kitchen garden.